-We've tried hard to ensure that the sample locations and information are correct, so if you spot any errors, or have ideas for teaching resources, please help us to improve the virtual microscope by emailing us at firstname.lastname@example.org.
+We try hard to ensure that the sample locations and other information are correct, so if you spot any errors, or have ideas for teaching resources, please help us to improve the virtual microscope by emailing us at firstname.lastname@example.org.

-Our biggest collection is called the UKVM and consists of more than 100 rocks from the United Kingdom (with a few from Ireland), digitised as an open educational resource with funding from the JISC as part of their Content programme.
+Our biggest core collection is called the UKVM and consists of more than 100 rocks from the United Kingdom (with a few from Ireland), digitized in 2012 as an open educational resource with funding from the JISC as part of their Content programme.
 Other collections feature rocks collected by Charles Darwin during his voyage on the Beagle, meteorites that arrived from outer space, and moon rocks gathered by NASA astronauts.
-The collections can be explored in Place (location), in Time (geological age) or in Focus (an advanced text-based search using the metadata associated with each sample).
+The collections can be explored by location (on an Interactive Map) or using a text-based search with filters that query the metadata associated with each sample.

-Every rock sample is accompanied by a virtual thin section so that you can study the mineral optical properties, grain size, shape and proportion, and also analyse the rock micro textures as if using a specialist polarising microscope.
+Every rock sample features a virtual thin section so that you can study the mineral optical properties, grain size, shape and proportion, and also analyse the rock micro textures as if using a specialist polarising microscope.
 The user guide has full details of how to use the microscope.

 Virtual hand specimens are available for many of the samples.
 Each hand specimen is a digital object that can be turned as if it was in your hand.
 The hand specimen can be examined as if using a hand lens, by zooming in to examine the minerals, grains or fossils in its surface.